hongyi18/hongyi18.github.io/_posts/2021-08-15-how-to-make-a-Github-page.md

 git push -u origin BRANCH
 ```

+During the process you will be required to type your username and personal access token ([the account password was no longer accepted when authenticating Git operations since Aug 13, 2021](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/)).
 Waiting for a few seconds, you can check your website "https//username.github.io/" online!